 Mobile security threats: Hackers are also targeting our smartphones and tablets with greater gusto.
 Malware is often unwittingly downloaded by users, since it’s hidden in normal-looking Android apps, like the Agent Smith adware that infected over 25 million handsets globally this year.
 Users are also extra-exposed to social media attacks and those leveraging unsecured public Wi-Fi when using their devices.
 Once again, the end goal for the hackers is to make money: either by stealing your personal data and log-ins; flooding your screen with adverts; downloading ransomware; or forcing your device to contact expensive premium rate phone numbers that they own.

 Online accounts under attack: Increasingly, hackers are after our log-ins: the virtual keys that unlock our digital lives.
 From Netflix to Uber, webmail to online banking, access to these accounts can be sold on the dark web or they can be raided for our personal identity data.
 Individual phishing attacks is one way to get these log-ins.
-But an increasingly popular method in 2019 was to use automated tools that try tens of thousands of previously breached log-ins to see if any of them work on your accounts.
+But an increasingly popular method in 2019 was to use automated tools that try tens of thousands of previously leaked log-ins to see if any of them work on your accounts.
 From November 2017 through the end of March 2019, over 55 billion such attacks were detected.

-Breaches are everywhere: The raw materials needed to unlock your online accounts and help scammers commit identity fraud are stored by the organizations you interact with online.
+Leaks are everywhere: The raw materials needed to unlock your online accounts and help scammers commit identity fraud are stored by the organizations you interact with online.
 Unfortunately, these companies continued to be successfully targeted by data thieves in 2019.
-As of November 2019, there were over 1,200 recorded breaches in the US, exposing more than 163 million customer records.
+As of November 2019, there were over 1,200 recorded leaks in the US, exposing more than 163 million customer records.
 Even worse, hackers are now stealing card data direct from the websites you shop with as they are entered in, via “digital skimming” malware.

 What to look out for in 2020